-Originally founded in 1764 as a fort, the town was settled by Colonel Benjamin Chambers just 25 miles north of the line later formally surveyed by Charles Mason and Jeremiah Dixon.
+Originally founded in 1764 as a fort, the town was settled by Colonel Benjamin Chambers just 25 miles north of the line later formally surveyed by the famed Charles Mason and his partner, Jeremiah Dixon.

 For more than 40 years I have researched and followed the movement of local paper memorabilia from owner to owner and within the national collector community.
 I have also been asked on many occasions, to authenicate and verify items of local interest dating as far back as the Founding of Chambersburg and before.